Cleaning pennies with ketchup: easy and fun STEM for kids.

 - Small Cups

 - 2 or More Additional Solutions.
-Examples: Vinegar, Coke, Mustard, Mayo, Juice, Milk, etc.
+Examples: Vinegar, Coke, Mustard, Mayo, Juice, Milk, Lemon Juice, etc.

 Pour a small amount of each solution you chose into a cup.
 Be sure to include one water cup as a control and one ketchup cup.
 If you are in a hurry these two cups can be enough, but more solutions are better to give a full picture of what is happening.
 Take a few minutes to examine your chosen solutions.
 What do they look like?
 How do they feel?
 How do they smell?
 Don’t be afraid to use all your senses.

-Let the pennies sit for a few minutes.
+Let the pennies soak for a little bit.
 Place a square of clean, white paper towel in front of each cup.
-This will be where you place your pennies for comparison.
+This will be where you place your coins for comparison.
 Have additional paper towels available to wipe off any remaining solution from the pennies.

 After all the pennies have soaked for about five minutes, it is time to pull them out.
 Carefully remove each penny from its solution.
 Gently wipe off any excess solution with a paper towel.
 Once they are clean place them on the towels you laid out in front of the cups.